Vishal73040/BotBrowser/README.md

 **Important Notes:**
 - Use `--user-data-dir` with a unique temporary folder to avoid conflicts with running Chromium instances
 - Use `--proxy-server` to connect to proxy servers, supported protocols: HTTP, HTTPS, SOCKS5
+- ⚠️ **Proxy Configuration:** When using automation frameworks, always use `--proxy-server` flag instead of framework-specific proxy options (like `page.authenticate()` or `proxy` parameter in `launch()`).
+This ensures BotBrowser can retrieve geo information for accurate timezone/locale auto-configuration

 > 📖 **For a complete list of BotBrowser-specific CLI flags**, see [⚙️ CLI Flags Reference](cli-flags.md)